c4lliope/rfcs/032-projects/proposal.md

 All builds within the plan, including builds of jobs within the plan, are associated to a specific version of the plan.
-This version determines the configuration to be loaded and provided to the build when executing the build plan.
+This version determines the configuration to be loaded and provided to the build when executing the build phase.
-This information could also be visible somewhere in the UI (perhaps an automatic `get` step at the beginning of the build) so that users know what exact version was used for tasks, resources, and the build plan.
+This information could also be visible somewhere in the UI (perhaps an automatic `get` step at the beginning of the build) so that users know what exact version was used for tasks, resources, and the build phase.
 This may also be useful for build re-triggering.